upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

 When working with complex aggregation data that spans multiple metrics:

+1. **MANDATORY: Include dashboard title**: Always include `"title": "Dashboard Name"` at the top level of configuration
-1. **Use dashboard type**: Set `"type": "dashboard"` instead of `"chart"`
+2. **Use dashboard type**: Set `"type": "dashboard"` instead of `"chart"`
-2. **Structure multiple plots**: Each plot in the `plots` array represents a separate visualization
+3. **Structure multiple plots**: Each plot in the `plots` array represents a separate visualization
-3. **Coordinate related metrics**: Group related metrics in the same plot (e.g., total vs average revenue)
+4. **Coordinate related metrics**: Group related metrics in the same plot (e.g., total vs average revenue)
-4. **Apply consistent styling**: Use complementary colors and consistent formatting across plots
+5. **Apply consistent styling**: Use complementary colors and consistent formatting across plots
-5. **Optimize chart heights**: Balance detail with overview - key metrics get more space
+6. **Optimize chart heights**: Balance detail with overview - key metrics get more space
-6. **Enable interactivity**: Include toolbars and zoom capabilities for detailed analysis
+7. **Enable interactivity**: Include toolbars and zoom capabilities for detailed analysis
-7. **Format for context**: Use appropriate units (millions, billions) and meaningful labels
+8. **Format for context**: Use appropriate units (millions, billions) and meaningful labels

 This dashboard approach provides stakeholders with a comprehensive view of movie industry trends, revenue patterns, and quality metrics all in one coordinated interface.